goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 2.1 Use Async-Await or promises for async error handling

-**TL;DR:** Handling async errors in callback style is probably the fastest way to hell (a.k.a the pyramid of doom).
+**אמ;לק:** Handling async errors in callback style is probably the fastest way to hell (a.k.a the pyramid of doom).
 The best gift you can give to your code is using Promises with async-await which enables a much more compact and familiar code syntax like try-catch

 **Otherwise:** Node.js callback style, function(err, response), is a promising way to un-maintainable code due to the mix of error handling with casual code, excessive nesting, and awkward coding patterns